xcp-ng/xcp-ng-org/docs/management/manage-locally/api.md

 XAPI is requested by multiple **clients**, like Xen Orchestra or `xe` CLI.
 See [our management](../../../management) section for more details.

 :::tip
-Should I build applications on top of XAPI?
-In fact, because it's made with very specific calls (close to Xen logic), it's better to build a solution on top of a more global API, the one [provided by Xen Orchestra](https://xen-orchestra.com/docs/architecture.html#api).
+We strongly encourage to build applications on top of XO API and not XAPI.
+In fact, XAPI is made with very specific calls (close to the Xen logic), so it's a lot better to build a solution on top of a more global API, the one [provided by Xen Orchestra](https://xen-orchestra.com/docs/architecture.html#api).
 It will act as a central point for all your pools and you won't have to handle all the Xen specifics.
 :::

 ## Architecture